 Court Quashes 5 Blagojevich Convictions

-I’ve written about squash vs. quash before.
+I’ve written about squash vs. quash before (No. 6 at link).
 Squash is to crush something until it becomes flat.
 Quash is to suppress, stop or extinguish.
 You quash a bug’s attempt to get into your house.
 If it succeeds, you squash it.
 The Blagojevich example is correct; the Grayson example is not.

 Better: Can Florida Dems Quash Alan Grayson?